How It Works

 What should I do if I miss a dose?

-For semaglutide and tirzepitide, if a dose is missed, it should be administered as soon as possible within five days after the missed dose.
+If a dose is missed, it should be administered as soon as possible within five days after the missed dose.
 If more than five days have passed, the missed dose should be skipped and the next scheduled dose should be taken on your usual injection day.

 Side Effects